Asset Allocation depends on Risk Tolerance

 What are the average returns over time?

-Note 100% bonds on the left all the way to 100% stocks on the right.
-Here we can see in more detail the range of yearly returns based upon the blue bars.
+Note 100% bonds on the left to 100% stocks on the right.
+Here, we can see the range of yearly returns based on the blue bars in more detail.

-The annualized (average) returns are demonstrated by the green squares in the blue bars.
-They range from 5.4% for 100% bonds up to 9.7% for 100% stocks.
+The green squares in the blue bars demonstrate the annualized (average) returns, which range from 5.4% for 100% bonds to 9.7% for 100% stocks.

 Look more closely at 50/50 right in the middle.
 The average there is 8.1%.
 And 70/30?
 An 8.9% average return is not too shabby.